-As a doctor and the president and founder of the Canada India Network Society (CINS), I know that eating habits play a major role in the relatively high risk of heart disease, stroke and diabetes among South Asian people.
+Eating habits also play a significant role in the relatively high risk of heart disease, stroke and diabetes, for everyone but especially among South Asian men.

 Here are three easy ways to keep those healthy microorganisms happy:

 Digestion starts in the mouth.
-By chewing your food until it’s small enough to easily swallow, you save your stomach from having to work hard and becoming irritated or inflamed.
+By chewing your food until it’s small enough to swallow easily, you save your stomach from working hard and becoming irritated or inflamed.
 At the same time, by keeping food in your mouth longer, you increase its exposure to amylase, the enzyme in saliva that helps break down food.

 Rather than counting how many times you chew, try putting your food or utensils down between mouthfuls.
 Then, when you’ve finished chewing and swallowing, pick up your naan, chapati or cutlery and take another bite.